 Farabi’s achievement is that he was the first philosopher who succeeded to internationalise Greek philosophy by creating in a language other than Greek a complex and sophisticated system far surpassing the elementary efforts of both the early medieval Latins and his Syriac predecessors.
 (D. Gutas, “Farabi iv.
 Farabi and Greek Philosophy,” Encyclopaedia Iranica online)

 The Ihsa was translated into Latin during the twelfth century, under the new title of De Scientis.
-This proved a key text in the early transmission of Aristotelian thought to Christendom, even though Farabi (alias Alpharabius) was translated to a lesser extent than his successors Avicenna and Averroes.
+This proved a key text in the early transmission of Aristotelian thought to Christendom, even though Farabi (alias Alpharabius) was translated to a lesser extent than his successors Ibn Sina and Ibn Rushd.

 ENTRY no. 17